Mather classes of Schubert varieties via small resolutions: Chern-Mather classes and Kazhdan-Lusztig classes

 \subsection{Mather classes via IH-small resolutions}

-Given an irreducible variety $X$ of a smooth complex algebraic variety $M$ with a Whitney stratification $\{\mathcal{W}_i\}_{i\in I}$ of $M$, we denote by $\mathcal{IC}_X^\bullet$ the {\it intersection cohomology (IC) sheaf} of $X$ \citelist{\cite{GM}\cite{GM1}}.
-The $\mathcal{IC}$-sheaf on $X$ is constructible with respect to Whitney stratifications of $M$, and it is a (middle perversity) perverse sheaf on $M$.
+Let $X$ be an irreducible subvariety of a smooth complex algebraic variety $M$.
+By \cite[\S 1.1]{GM}, $X$ admits a stratification, so that we can define the {\it intersection cohomology (IC) sheaf} of $X$ denoted by $\mathcal{IC}_X^\bullet$ \cite[Intro.]{GM1}.
+The $\mathcal{IC}$-sheaf of $X$ is constructible with respect to any Whitney stratifications of $M$ \cite[\S 3.1]{Benjamin}, and it is a (middle perversity) perverse sheaf on $M$.

 A resolution $\pi:Z\rightarrow X$ is {\it IH-small} (in the intersection cohomolgy sense) if